 A digital workplace is an important tool that enables managers to step into the type of leadership role you need.
 The features in a digital workplace allow managers to provide personalized, one-on-one feedback to employees at more frequent intervals, and track their team’s success along the way.

 4. Facilitate interpersonal relationships

-Your team might work well together in a project setting, but how well do they really know each other?
+Your team members might work well together in a project setting, but how well do they really know each other?
 Research in psychology shows that positive social interactions at work have a major impact on boosting engagement, with additional benefits like improved collaboration and lower turnover.
 According to Gallup, 82% of engaged employees report that their company “encourages close friendships at work”.

-A corporate intranet makes peer-to-peer communication easier than ever, with individual and group chats always available to anyone who wants to reach out.
+A corporate intranet makes peer-to-peer digital communication easier than ever, with individual and group chats always available to anyone who wants to reach out.
 Many companies take advantage of group video calls to organize virtual coffee breaks or happy hours in which employees can get to know each other on a more personal level.

 5. Conduct surveys

+Want to know how to motivate and engage employees?
 The gold standard for measuring employee engagement is by conducting regular surveys.
 These surveys measure different aspects of engagement such as basic needs, individual opportunities, teamwork, and growth.
 With an intranet, surveying employees regularly is simple and flexible with multiple channels available for distribution.
 You can even customize engagement surveys per department for a more individualized look at each team’s performance.